Tuesday, December 20, 2022

 Island of Spies by Sheila Turnage

 Best friends twelve-year-old Neb, ten-year-old Rain and twelve-year-old Stick form the Dime Novel Kids, (the Dimes) a detective agency on Hatteras Island, off the coast of North Carolina.
 Their headquarters is at the top of the abandoned Hatteras Lighthouse.
-They hope to garner more business and become FBI agents some day but for now their current investigations include Tommy Wilkins who steals anything left out and Postmistress Agnes Wainwright who they believe is a spy.
+They hope to garner more business and become FBI agents some day but for now their current investigations include Tommy Wilkins who steals anything left outside and Postmistress Agnes Wainwright who they believe is a spy.

 Nebuchadnezzar Alfonzo MacKenzie lives with his mother Irma and his father Noah who used to be the keeper of the Hatteras lighthouse but who has been unwell for some time.
 Neb follows the rules of the Boy Scouts which he consults from the 1918 handbook.
 Neb has two sisters, Ruth and Naomi.

 Rain lives with her mother who has been given the name Miss Jonah because they washed up on the Hatteras during a violent storm.
 Stick's mother saved Miss Jonah's life by helping her out of the water just as she gave birth to Rain.
 The whereabouts of Rain's father are unknown.
 Rain is of mixed race with her father being Black and her mother white and they are not welcome on the Hatteras.
 Rain and her mother live in a huge wine casket that washed up on the beach.
-Rain is a budding artist who paints with bold colours.
+Rain is a budding artist who likes to paint with bold colours.

 Stick's full name is Sarah Stickley Lawson, "apprentice scientist and pre-FBI agent" who lives with her sister, sixteen-year-old Faye who is dating Reed, her mother Ada who is the island healer, and her father who sails along the coast bringing in supplies for the family store, Titus & Son General Store.
 The store is run by her grandfather Titus, affectionately known as Grand.
 He is a World War I vet who seems to have a romantic interest in the Postmistress Agnes Wainwright.

 The story opens, January 12, 1942 with Tommy's younger brother Otto visiting the Dimes and attempting to extort them to pay him protection money for when the war reaches America.
 Everyone is nervous because the U.S. is now at war with Japan after they bombed Pearl Harbor in December of 1941.
 This also means that America is at war with Germany and that as in World War I, U-boats will probably be patrolling the Eastern Atlantic coast.
+The Dimes refuse Otto's "offer" and instead tell him they are determined to solve the mystery of who is stealing Neb's lunch every day.

 Stick's Papa arrives home from his trip along the coast, in his sloop with the red sails, along with his crew, Onslow Banks and a Black man from Pea Island named Richard Oscar.
-He's been gone three weeks and brought home an odd assortment of goods much to the consternation of Grand.
+He's been gone three weeks and has brought home an odd assortment of goods much to the consternation of Grand.
 Stick's father plans to sail immediately the next morning to bring in more supplies before the war really ramps up and rationing begins.
 However, her Mama refuses to let him go until Sunday.

 On Sunday January 18, Stick's Papa leaves to sail down the coast.
 Stick, Neb and Rain take to staking out the store, while Faye confronts Tommy Wilkins about his brother Otto stealing Neb's lunch and "shaking people down".
 Just as Reed is about to shoot pool, there is a tremendous boom that cracks the store window and rattles the tins on the shelves.
 Everyone races to the shore, to see a tanker burning and then explode, sending oil and debris into the ocean.
 Grand orders the family men to take their people home while the single men patrol the beach.
-At home Stick's Mama tells them the Germans are hunting boats, not people but that their lights have to stay off.
+At home Stick's Mama tells them the Germans are hunting boats, and that their lights have to stay off.

-In the morning they learn that there were no survivors from the blast and that two more ships were sunk last night by U-boats.
+In the morning they learn that there were no survivors from the blast and that two more ships were sunk overnight by U-boats.
 The Dime Novel Kids return to school where their teacher, Miss Pope talks about the war, explaining that the attack on Pearl Harbor has decimated the U.S.'s ability to fight off the German submarines.
 Both Neb and Stick wonder if there might be Nazi spies in their community.
 And so they begin staking out various member of their village: Miss Agnes, the Ringers or outsiders who have come to play baseball for the Knnakeet team - Carl Miller and his cousin Ralph and two new travelers, Julia Cornwall and her brother Dirk, artists who are staying in Miss Agnes' cottage.

 As the U-boat action ramps up and Stick's father is soon long overdue, the Dime Novel Kids work to figure out who is a spy.
 Their keen detective work begins eventually brings them into the path of a group of German spies and double-agents and plenty of danger.